Rupture of Membranes

 HCPs will use paper strip tests to help determine if amniotic fluid is leaking.
 Recently, the U.S. Food and Drug Administration warned HCPs about the improper use of these tests.
 The tests are to be used in conjunction with other signs and symptoms to confirm rupture.
 The tests should not be the sole confirmatory factor on whether rupture has occurred.

-Women may also be offered a choice of induction if ROM is confirmed.
-Women should be allowed to make an informed choice whether they would like to be induced once ROM is confirmed or wait until labor beings spontaneously while at home.
+Women may also be offered a choice of induction if ROM is confirmed and labor has not yet begun.
+Women should be allowed to make an informed choice whether they would like to be induced once ROM is confirmed or wait until labor begins spontaneously while at home.
 Oxytocin (Pitocin®) is usually the medication of choice, but it is also possible, especially in women with a closed cervix, that a cervical ripening agent may be required first.

 Any woman who suspects her membranes have ruptured at any point during pregnancy should call her HCP, especially if she is less than 37 weeks.